Phonics and Reading

 Reading Records

 At Wentworth, we use Reading Records to encourage communication about reading between home and school.
 Children are expected to have their reading record signed three times each week by a parent or carer as part of their weekly homework.
-Older children are encouraged to write their own comments about the books they are reading at home.
+Older children are encouraged to write their own comments about the books they are reading at home, fostering independence and ownership of their reading.

-Teachers and teaching assistants will record regular comments in each child’s reading record.
+Teachers and teaching assistants record regular comments in each child’s reading record.

 Reading Records are checked weekly by the class teacher or teaching assistant.